Erog38/goicy/README.md

 POST /add

-When calling /add, you must supply the call with a direct  URL to a song in either mp3 or WAV format.
+When calling /add, you must supply the call with a corresponding track id to a song from the free music archive

 ```
 {
-    song: string,
+    track_id: string,
 }
 ```